PB Guild By-Laws

 SECTION 5.
 Vacancy in an elected office during the year will be filled by appointment by the President after consultation with remaining officers.

 ARTICLE VIII.
 COMMITTEES: Committees will be appointed by the President.
 Each committee will have a chair plus the number of members necessary for the job.
-Members are encouraged to volunteer for their committee of choice.
-Committee chairs will have been members of the Guild for one year before assuming their position.
+Members are encouraged to volunteer for the committee of their choice.

 SECTION l.
 MEMBERSHIP COMMITTEE will orient new members to Guild activities, prepare an accurate roster of members for distribution to members, keep a waiting list for membership, recruit new members, and serve as contact person for prospective members.